AIOpsArena/hot-plugging/README.md

 After cloning the repository, place your own algorithm in the algorithm folder.

 ### Reformat your algorithm code
 Before you start implementing the training and testing methods for your algorithm, you need to make some modifications to your code to meet our requirements.
 Initially, all file path information must be integrated into a configuration file at the algorithm directory, using absolute paths.
 Adherence to naming conventions is mandatory; directories should end with 'dir' and files with 'path'.
 Subsequently, users must prepare a requirements.txt file detailing all necessary dependencies for the algorithm’s execution.

 ### Extending the `Algorithm` Class
 After you have adjusted the format, you can start to extend the `Algorithm` Class.
 This class is located in `algorithmTemplate/algorithm_app/algorithm.py`.
 If you simply want to view the effects of the model without saving it, you only need to implement the `__init__` and `run` methods.

 If you want to deploy the algorithm online to the platform, you will need to implement the __init__, train, and test methods.
-Additionally, you will need to include the paths of the models to be saved and the paths of intermediate results in the ignore_list within config.yaml located in the root directory.
+If there are intermediate results that need to be saved, the corresponding fields in the configuration file should be placed in the 'ignore_list' in 'algorithm_app/public_function.py'.

 Before starting, we need to import our own algorithm methods into algorithm.py.
 We recommend that you encapsulate your algorithm into a class similar to our `Algorithm` class.